-To explore a wide range of environmental conditions, we parametrized and calibrated the SOC profile for ten study sites across Europe and the US based on the published data reported by Van Oost et al. (2007).
-Eight sites were located in Europe and two soils with relatively high erosion rates in Belgium toward more clay-loam soils and slightly lower erosion rates for the Danish and English sites (Table 1) (Quine and Zhang, 2002; Heckrath et al., 2005).
-The US sites were located in Iowa and characterized by fine-textured loamy to silty soils and a temperate continental climate (Ritchie et al., 2007).
-Mediterranean sites were characterized by a warm and dry climate, clayey soils, high erosion rate (except for the Greek site) and similar cultivation
+To explore a wide range of environmental conditions, we parametrized and calibrated the SOC profile for 10 study sites across Europe and the US based on the published data reported by Van Oost et al. (2007).
+Eight sites were located in Europe and two sites in the US.
+The European sites represent a broad range of soil and climate conditions.
+Belgian, English and Danish sites were located in temperate regions and mainly varied from each other by their erosion rates and soil properties: from loamy soils with relatively high erosion rates in Belgium toward more clay-loam soils and slightly lower erosion rates for the Danish and English sites (Table 1) (Quine and Zhang, 2002; Heckrath et al., 2005).
+The US sites were located in Iowa and characterized by finetextured loamy to silty soils and a temperate continental climate (Ritchie et al., 2007).
+Mediterranean sites were characterized by a warm and dry climate, clayey soils, high erosion rate (except for the Greek site), and similar cultivation periods (Table 1).

-30 sites in the US.
-The European sites represent a broad range of soil and/or climate conditions.
-Belgian, English and Danish sites were located in temperate regions and mainly varied from each other by their erosion rates and soil properties: from loamy

-- 5 periods (Table 1).
 Based on information reported in the original studies, we tried to estimate the local erosion-productivity relationship for each site.
 Clearly, the erosion-productivity relationships are generally poorly constrained and we therefore used a range for the B parameter to represent uncertainty.
 The Greek site was characterized by a convex relationship (see Kosmas et al., 2001).
-Spanish and Portuguese sites experienced intense soil thinning and presented similar environmental condition to the Greek site, although without the stringent constraint on soil depth.
-Hence, the B parameter was allowed to - 10 vary from 0.9 to 2.5, representing a range of linear (0.9 < B < 1.1) to convex evolution of crop productivity in response to soil erosion (Bakker et al., 2004; Kosmas et al., 2001; Van Oost et al., 2007).
-The Belgian and US sites, characterized by deep soils and continued high inputs, typically show a different response: here a linear to slightly concave relationships is realistic (e.g. Reyniers et al., 2006).
-Given the similar environmental conditions, we used a slightly concave relationship for the US, Belgian, Danish and UK sites (0.8 < B < 0.95). - 15
+Spanish and Portuguese sites experienced intense soil thinning and presented similar environmental conditions to the Greek site, although without the stringent constraint on soil depth.
+Hence, the B parameter was allowed to vary from 0.9 to 2.5, representing a range of linear (0.9 < B < 1.1) to convex evolution of crop productivity in response to soil erosion (Bakker et al., 2004; Kosmas et al., 2001; Van Oost et al., 2007).
+The Belgian and US sites, characterized by deep soils and continued high inputs, typically show a different response: here a linear to slightly concave relationship is realistic (e.g. Reyniers et al., 2006).
+Given the similar environmental conditions, we used a slightly concave relationship for the US, Belgian, Danish and UK sites (0.8 < B < 0.95).

 Model calibration and parametrization were done only on the parameters describing the initial SOC profile (i.e. SOC profile for stable areas).
-The parametrization procedure considered the three model parameters that control the shape of the SOC depth profile: C inputs from crops (ic, Eq.
-4), the root-derived C input at depth z ($\varphi(z)$, Eq.
+The parametrization procedure considered the three model parameters that control the shape of the SOC depth profile: C inputs from crops ( $i_c$ , Eq.
+4), the root-derived C input at depth z ( $\varphi(z)$ , Eq.
 6) and the depth attenuation of C mineralization (ur, Eq.
 7).
-Based on the reported mean annual temperature, clay content and the observed profile reported in Van Oost et al. (2007), we optimized the shape parameters of the initial SOC profile for each of the 10 sites using an inverse modelling procedure (Dlugoss et al., 2012).
+Based on the reported mean annual temperature, clay content and observed profile reported in Van Oost et al. (2007), we optimized the shape parameters of the initial SOC profile for each of the 10 sites using an inverse modelling procedure (Dlugoss et al., 2012).
 It should be noted that the model parameters are only optimized for the representation of a stable, i.e. non-eroding, SOC profile and, hence, represent the initial SOC profile of each site.
 As only one depth-explicit SOC profile was available per site, no uncertainty range could be calculated.
 We optimized the model parameters by minimizing the relative root mean square error (RRMSE) between the observed and simulated SOC profile (Eq.
 10).

+RRMSE =

-$$RRMSE = \sqrt{\frac{1}{N} \sum{i=1}^{N} (\frac{C{i,s} - C{i,o}}{C{i,o}})^2},$$ (10)
+$$\sqrt{\frac{1}{N} \sum{i=1}^{N} \left(\frac{C{i,s} - C{i,o}}{C{i,o}}\right)^2}$$

+, (10)